thautwarm/PrettyPrint.jl/README.md

 - `pformat(data)::String`
 - `pprintln`: add a newline after `pprint`

+## Alternatives

+There are other pprint libraries in Julia ecosystem, some of which are more extensible but might not very user-friendly, while some takes an opposite approach.

+- [GarishPrint.jl](https://github.com/Roger-luo/GarishPrint.jl): An opinioned pretty printing package for Julia objects.
+Only export a `pprint`.
+- [PrettyPrinting.jl](https://github.com/MechanicalRabbit/PrettyPrinting.jl): Julia library for optimal formatting of composite data structures.
+Highly extensible and support pretty-printing a wide range of builtin data types.
+- [PrettyNumbers](https://github.com/ronisbr/PrettyNumbers.jl): Pretty print numbers in Julia.

+Choose the one that fits your use.

 ## Tips for `v0.1` Users

 `v0.1` APIs broke because I didn't find a good approach to emit deprecation warnings when adding method overloads incorrectly.
 Only in this way can I prevent users continuously using `pprint_impl(io, data, indent, newline) = ...`.